y0ungk/y0ungk.github.io/manager/README.md

-## "Allow me to re-introduce myself"
+## "Allow me to re-introduce myself" - A Manager README

 My name is Young and I look forward to getting to know you!
 In the meantime, here's a bit about myself – some principles I follow, how I like to work and what you can expect from me.
 Hopefully these few bits can help break the ice and accelerate the build towards a solid working relationship.